-How do you do all of this?
+How do you get all this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic-Getting Plugins
+WordPress Web Traffic System – Traffic Plugins

-- Distribute comments automatically to other blogs
+- Post comments automatically to other blogs

-Download URL: https://wordpress.org/plugins/jetpack
+Download URL: https://jetpack.com/

 (Make sure that Jetpack is connected to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

 (Activate the Publicize feature)